TryKickoff/trykickoff.github.io/learn/editing.md

 ### Step 4

 * Run `grunt watcher` and a browser window will open with the site
-* Run `jekyll serve` as a separate process to compile the site.
+* Run `jekyll serve --watch` as a separate process to compile the site.
 It can then be viewed at `http://localhost:4000`

 #### Please note